arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 - `Sudo` - assume super user privileges on an as-needed basis.

 <div class = "warning">
-**Proceed with caution!** Using the `Sudo` command is decidedly not best data security practices, but might need to be invoked as you continue to learn bash, as permissioning can be quite granular and dynamic.
+**Proceed with caution!** Using the `Sudo` command is decidedly not best data security practice, but might need to be invoked as you continue to learn bash, as permissioning can be quite granular and dynamic.
 </div>

 ### Knowledge Check 4